MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 - **Requests per second** – The total number of requests divided by the total number of minutes in the selected time frame.
 - **Average latency** – The total number of requests divided by the total number of minutes in the selected time frame.
-- **Success rate** – The total number of successful requests divided by the total number of requests that have been made.
+- **Success rate** – The total number of successful requests divided by the total number of requests made.

 The numbers and charts that are shown on this tile include only data for the time frame that you select in the drop-down list in the upper-right corner of the page.